LLNL/sundials/doc/shared/sundials/Install.rst

 .. cmakeoption:: MPIEXEC_POSTFLAGS

-   Specifies flags that come after the MPI executable but before any other program arguments.
+   Specifies flags that come after the executable to run but before any other program arguments.

    Default: none